Elizabeth Louis

 Currently Banking Credentials

 The National Register hosts ongoing live webinars that cover clinical and ethical topics.
-Recent presentations explored racism, behavior change, grief, online couples therapy, suicidal risk, telepsychology, OCD, online group therapy, other pandemic- and telehealth-related topics, increasing vaccine confidence, and more.
+Recent presentations explored intimate partner violence, culturally responsive treatment for American Indian and Alaska Native clients with suicidality, caring for transgender youth, supporting Black men’s mental health, suicide risk assessment in primary care settings, and more.
 The National Register occasionally hosts supplemental or special webinars in addition to our clinical webinars.
-We’re currently offering a certificate program on clinical suicidology to psychology doctoral students.

 Webinars are 2:00–3:00 pm Eastern Time (1pm CT/12pm MT/11am PT) unless otherwise specified.